Introducing 3DCNN ResNets for ASD full-body kinematic assessment: a comparison with hand-crafted features: Introduction

 To overcome these limitations, we propose two primary strategies.
 Firstly, we aim to develop multiple classification models based on the body movements of children engaged in various motor tasks within a virtual reality (VR) environment.
-These models will utilize expert-defined metrics that have been previously employed in the literature \citep{autism-crippa, autism-vabalas, autism-forti, autism-alcaniz, autism-simeoli, autism-zhao}.
+These models will utilize expert-defined metrics that have been previously employed in the literature \cite{autism-crippa, autism-vabalas, autism-forti, autism-alcaniz, autism-simeoli, autask-zhao} to predict whether each subject's sample belongs to the ASD or typically developing (TD) population.
 We will compare these models with a novel, fully automated model designed for ASD classification.
 This approach entails the use of an end-to-end deep learning model capable of automatically detecting ASD without the need for manually defined metrics.
 This automated approach eliminates the need for metric engineering, allowing the model to autonomously extract its own features.
 Similar to the hand-crafted models, we will train one end-to-end model for each VR task, enabling us to perform a comparative analysis of model performance across different scenarios.

 Secondly, to ensure a fair comparison and establish the validity of the trained models, we have implemented a robust validation strategy.
 Our strategy involves nested subject-dependent repeated cross-validation, utilizing a dataset comprising 81 subjects (39 with ASD and 42 typically developing).
 Our objective with this strategy is to ensure consistent and dependable performance that effectively generalizes to real-world, unseen data.